BaraaAli-Dev/BaraaAli-Dev/README.md

 ###  About Me
 -  Computer Science Student.
--  Currently learning **PHP & Backend Development**.
+-  Full-Stack Web Developer | Cybersecurity Reacher.
 -  Interested in **Cybersecurity** as a future specialization.
--  Goal: Build my own software company to create meaningful projects.

 ---

 ###  Skills & Tools